box/developer.box.com/content/guides/legal-holds/index.md

   folder.
 * **Holds**: A [File Version Legal Hold][hold] represents all the policies that are assigned to a specific file version.
-Note that every file version can have a maximum of one file version legal hold and this hold contains a list of ever every assigned policy.
+Note that every file version can have a maximum of one file version legal hold and this hold contains a list of every assigned policy.

 ## Example Use Case